Colton-Bassett/nextpokedex/README.md

   - Cons
     - Could have better documentation for non-ORM implementations

-- Radix UI (Component Library)
+- Radix Themes (Component Library) - 6/10

   - Pros
     - Generally fast development
     - Components look simple and clean
+    - Components are accessibility friendly
   - Cons
-    - Not plug-and-play; need to read documentation on Radix UI design methodology
     - Custom styling of components is an unintuitive hassle
+    - Not plug-and-play; need to read documentation on Radix Themes design methodology
+    - Docs could be more comprehensive
+    - Doesn't tend to play well with Tailwind

-- Tailwind (CSS Framework)
+- Tailwind (CSS Framework) - 8.5/10
   - Pros
-    - Feature 1
+    - Fast development
+    - Easy, intuitive implementation
+    - Clear, comprehensive docs
+    - Easy-to-read styling for simple elements
   - Cons
-    - Feature 1
+    - Hard-to-read styling for any moderately complex elements
+    - Poor readability when there's many elements in one component